MartinEesmaa/VVCEasy/docs-old/advanced.md

 vvencapp --qp 38 -i out.yuv -s 854x480 -r 30 -o vvc.266
 ```

+## Notes

-**NOTE 1: If you want to have true lossless on your video, please use H.264 Lossless video codec or VVC with vvencffapp command of CostMode Lossless**
+### NOTE 1: If you want to have true lossless on your video, please use H.264 Lossless video codec or VVC with vvencffapp command of CostMode Lossless**

 **NOTE 1.1: In vvencffapp application, you can add command `--CostMode lossless`.
 Y4M accepts chroma subsampling 420 only, but YUV accepts 400, 420, 422 and 444.**